NICHE and GEM: Geriatric Care Programs

 Margaret “Molly” Campbell, RN, MSN, AGPCNP-BC

 Margaret “Molly” Campbell, RN, MSN, AGPCNP-BC, is the director of inpatient geriatric care at Community Hospital North (CHN).
 Molly brings more than 10 years of geriatric knowledge and healthcare experience to this new role.
-She works closely with north region leadership, medical staff, employees, and the public to support the Network mission, vision, and goals in promoting the development of a leading geriatric care model.
+She works closely with Indy region leadership, medical staff, employees, and the public to support the Network mission, vision, and goals in promoting the development of a leading geriatric care model.

 Molly received her bachelor of arts degree in gerontology from Miami University in Oxford, OH.
 She then entered a three-year program at Yale School of Nursing in New Haven, CT, to obtain her RN and master’s degree in nursing.
 Molly’s nursing career began as a student nurse and then a registered nurse for cardiothoracic and peripheral vascular patients at Yale New Haven Hospital.